kckrinke/hugo/README.md

 A good rule of thumb is that each piece of content renders in around 1 millisecond.

 Hugo is designed to work well for any kind of website including blogs, tumbles, and docs.

+#### kckrinke's version

+This version of Hugo is kckrinke's version of hugo, used for development and experimentation to meet his needs.
+All useful changes here are intended for hugo-upstream and are maintained here until upstream adoption (if that ever happens, who knows right?).

+So what's different here?

+* There's a simple Makefile, nothing fancy
+* Includes the "ignore-lockfiles" changes from [obar](https://github.com/obar/hugo)

 #### Supported Architectures